-- One new public works project was submitted to EDA for Lancaster County and the City of Lancaster.
-The funding would be used to bring water and sewer infrastructure to Fancy Pokket a specialty bakery company.
-The company intends to create 35 new jobs and invest \$8 million at the plant.
-The project was not funded by EDA; - A second public works application has been approved by EDA for the City of Rock Hill.
+- A new public works project was submitted to EDA for Lancaster County and the Lancaster County Water and Sewer District.
+The funding would be used to bring water and sewer infrastructure and to make road improvements for Keer Inc. a Chinese textile company.
+The company intends to create 500 new jobs and invest \$55 million at the plant.
+The project was funded by EDA early in 2014; - A second public works application has been approved by EDA for the City of Rock Hill.
 The EDA funding requested will be used to realign Paddock Parkway to serve a new Ross Stores distribution facility.
-Ross Stores plans to create 550 new jobs and invest \$150 million at this facility; - The Council and Development Corporation had 7 new loans resulting in the creation of 77 new jobs.
+Ross Stores is to creating 550 new jobs and investing \$150 million at this facility.
+This project is currently being bid; - The Council and Development Corporation had 7 new loans resulting in the creation of 77 new jobs.
 These companies will create over \$6.7 million in new capital investment; - Over the course of the last two years, Catawba Regional also assumed the EDA Revolving Loan Portfolios of Lower Savannah, Santee-Lynches and Lowcountry COGs, increasing the total RLF capitalization to over \$6 million; and - Retraining programs have served 915 persons by preparing them to learn skills that will allow them to enter the work force.